Can you go to Dive after Flying? – Flying and Scuba Diving

 If you’re experiencing decompression sickness, then you should go to a hospital before trying to return home.
 Treating the decompression sickness sooner (even if it is an extremely mild case) can make sure that you don’t suffer any permanent ill effects.

 What should you avoid?

 When you’re diving, you should avoid hopping out of the water and going straight to your plane.
 Although the Navy recommends only two hours, many other sources suggest over 12 hours.
-Just because you came out of the water without any ill effects doesn’t mean that flying won’t aggravate your body.
+You can also check the Divers Alert Network for further information on catching a flight after you scuba dive.

 Even if you’re planning on driving and not flying, you should be careful with yourself.
 What you want to watch out for is the decrease in pressure as you go up in altitude.
-Decompression illness is a serious condition that you need to watch out for, regardless of how great that last dive went.
+Decompression illness is a serious condition that you need to watch out for, regardless of how great that last scuba dive went.